bet4a/d3wiki/Requests.md

 });
 ```

-By default, your browser will not allow cross-domain requests.
-(This is also true of the local file system, which is why the [[README|https://github.com/mbostock/d3/blob/master/README.md]] recommends using a local web server to host the examples.)
-While it is possible to use JSONP to workaround this security restriction, this is unsafe from a security perspective because it allows the external site to run arbitrary JavaScript.
-Instead, use the header Access-Control-Allow-Origin: * to allow your browser to request an external resource safely.
+By default, most browsers do not allow cross-domain requests.
+To [enable cross-domain requests](http://enable-cors.org/), have the server set the header Access-Control-Allow-Origin: *.
 For more details, see the W3C recommendation on [[Cross-Origin Resource Sharing|http://www.w3.org/TR/cors/]].

 ## Issuing Requests